Eliza has a love of outdoor adventures and shares her experiences here.

 # 1 Shelf Road

-Crimpers, pockets and edges with excellent friction abound.
-The approach to the various cliffs is short and pleasant, and the camping quite nice.
+Crimpers, pockets, and edges with excellent friction abound.
+The approach to the various cliffs is short and pleasant, and the camping is quite nice.
 The view is also spectacular.

 My 8 favorite routes at Shelf Road (had to go for 8 here as 3 just wasn't enough)

 Gastoned Again 5.9+ Located on The Gym wall.
 Super fun very long route with, you guessed it, lots of gastons.

 The Raw and The Roasted 5.11b Located on The Gym wall right next to Gastoned Again.
 Super fun face climbing.

 Dihedrus 5.10c Located on Cactus Cliff wall.
 Nice dihedral with stemming and fun sustained climbing